liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.6 (2023//) =
 * Fix php warning when adding/updating a member via the admin backend with empty end-date
+* Remove many unused variables and cleaned up some typing errors

 = 2.4.5 (2023/08/03) =
 * Fix 3 php warnings